 by Tim Gilmore, 6/26/2012

-What they found inside, after he died—The appraiser from Sotheby’s called it King Tut’s tomb.
+What they found inside, after he died: the appraiser from Sotheby’s called it King Tut’s tomb.
 The shoes moved through auctions at Sotheby’s, to collectors and designers in Los Angeles and Tokyo.
-Behind the shoes on display, three stories of his store downtown, LaRose hid shoes, between a quarter and half a million, away.
+Behind the shoes on display, filling three stories of his store downtown, LaRose hid shoes, some said as many as half a million.
 1960s.
 Checkerboard avocado.
 Stilettos.
 Boots.
 Mules.
 Platform shoes.
 Boomerang heels.
 Teak springs.
 They went for a steal.

 He stayed in his beautiful three-story store in this beautiful building with all his beautiful shoes.
-And if most locals forgot LaRose, if most locals no longer came in, Jackie Kennedy had come, Betty Grable had bought LaRose on site, and Joan Crawford.
+And if most locals forgot LaRose, if most locals no longer came in, Jackie Kennedy had come, Betty Grable had bought LaRoses on site, and Joan Crawford.
 So too Brooke Shields.
 And when Jayne Mansfield died in that horrible car smashup, she was wearing LaRoses.
 Rumors she was decapitated were untrue.